All Episodes

 That's all I'm saying.

-That was a script that's from the West Wing.
+That's from the West Wing.

-And attacking this whole notion that the rich aren't paying their fair share in that show, even.
+Aaron Sorkin attacking this whole notion that the rich aren't paying their fair share in that show, even.

 Let me take a timeout here.

-We'll come back, we'll continue this before you know it.
+We'll continue this before you know it.

-Okay, Mike grab soundbite number four.
+Okay, Mike, grab soundbite number four.

 We'll just play a brief excerpt from Obama in Roanoke, Virginia.